The 2006 Dallas Texans – Once a decade Champions - 3rd Degree

 The Academy though is light years better for professional development.
 The DA kids have a big headstart in terms of professional tactics and style.
 They also get the chance through tournaments to play better teams.
 DA is much deeper with better teams than back in the 00s.
 Tessmann at 18 vs McCarthy at 18 is Tessmann by MILES.
 Too many times Texans just crushed everyone they faced.

 It’s a shame FCD didn’t do a more political job and keep good relationships when starting their Academy.
 They went a bit scorched earth and all the local teams have a real dislike for FCD… which is counter-intuitive if you are trying to sell tickets.
-Some early goodwill and outreach might have fone a long way.
+Some early goodwill and outreach might have gone a long way.
 It would for the best if FCD could funnel all the local talent.

 Follow up question: who wins in a time-travel match between the ’06 Texans DC-SG champions and the ’17 FC Dallas DC-SG champions?
 My initial thought is Texans, but you’re the expert here.